vk-cs/docs-public/docs/en/main/networks/vnet/operations/manage-lb/manage-lb.md

 1. Make sure that:

-   1. OpenStack CLI [installed](../../../../base/account/project/cli/setup) along with [optional package](.../../../../base/account/project/cli/packagessetup) `python-octaviaclient`.
+   1. Make sure that OpenStack client [is installed](/en/manage/tools-for-using-services/openstack-cli#1_install_the_openstack_client) and [authenticate](/en/manage/tools-for-using-services/openstack-cli#3_complete_authentication) to the project.
-   1. You can [authorize](../../../../base/account/project/cli/authorization) in the OpenStack CLI.
+   1. Install `python-octaviaclient` package in the OpenStack CLI client.

 1. Select the network and subnet where the balancer will be hosted.
 [Get ID](../manage-net#viewing_the_list_of_networks_and_subnets_and_information_about_them) of the subnet.